carlosyanez/auspol/README.md

 ## Credits

 -   Data has been sourced directly from the [Australian Electoral Commission](https://www.aec.gov.au/).
-Historical results for all Commonwealth elections are published on the AEC's [Tally 9Room archive](https://results.aec.gov.au/).
+Historical results for all Commonwealth elections are published on the AEC's [Tally Room archive](https://results.aec.gov.au/).
 -  Some functions use code written for the [{tigris} package](https://github.com/walkerke/tigris), maintained by [Kyle Walker](https://github.com/walkerke).
--  #<div> Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect"> Pixel perfect </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com'</a></div>
+-  <div> Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect"> Pixel perfect </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com'</a></div>
+- <a href="https://www.flaticon.com/free-icons/work-in-progress" title="work in progress icons">Work in progress icons created by Freepik - Flaticon</a>